evanfwatkins/TarkovKitGenerator/README.md

 To start the application run 'app.py'

 ## Upcoming Changes
-1. Get a image for each map and work that into the map randomizer
+1. Add a text box to describe some known issues, new features, space for whatever text.
-2. Fix the display of box-container.
-It's too wide currently
+2. New feature branch to create a weapon randomizer functionailty (feature/weapon_randomizer)